iron-claw-972/iron-claw-972.github.io/blog.md

 <img src="/assets/img/2018_blog/flywheel_prototype.JPG" alt="Discussing Designs and Prototypes" class="picture-height"/>
-<h6>The team discusses design and watches a prototype in action.</h6>
+The team discusses design and watches a prototype in action.

 Our team narrowed the potential options for our intake system down to two designs.
 The first design involved two flywheels with dynamic spacing that could be adjusted to account for different orientations of the power cubes; spinning the flywheels in one direction will allow the robot to grip onto the cube, and spinning in the other direction releases it.

 <img src="/assets/img/2018_blog/intakePrototype.gif" alt="Discussing Designs and Prototypes" class="picture-height"/>
-<h6>Charles brings a power cube to the prototype flywheel intake.</h6>
+Charles brings a power cube to the prototype flywheel intake.

 The second approach to intake that we considered was a claw mechanism powered by pneumatics.
 In this design, a double piston extends to lock onto a cube, and retracts to release it.